terrorizer1980/charts/charts/senzing-redoer/senzing-redoer/README.md

-# senzing-stream-loader
+# senzing-redoer

 ## Overview

-Pull messages from a queue (e.g. Kafka, RabbitMQ) and send to Senzing.
+Pull messages from Senzing's "redo" queue, kept in the Senzing database, and send to Senzing for re-processing.

 ### Contents